Paulo Lino

-Paulo Rui Lino Borges (born 21 July 1971), known as Lino, is a Portuguese former footballer.

-He played 9 seasons and 225 games in the Primeira Liga for Chaves, Braga and Sporting de Espinho.
+Paulo Rui Lino Borges (born 21 July 1971), known as Lino, is a Portuguese former professional footballer who played as a left-back.
+He played nine seasons and 225 games in the Primeira Liga for Chaves, Braga and Sporting de Espinho.

-Club career
+Career

-He made his Primeira Liga debut for Chaves on 30 September 1990 as a starter in a 1–1 draw against Vitória de Setúbal.
+Lino made his Primeira Liga debut for Chaves on 30 September 1990 as a starter in a 1–1 draw against Vitória de Setúbal.